veltzer/demos-python/src/exercises/basic/sum_of_primes/exercise.md

+# Sum of Primes

-What is the sum of prime numbers less than 1000?
+What is the sum of prime numbers less than 1000 ?